mutualmobile/AFHARchiver/README.md

 AFHTTPRequestOperationHARchiver
 ===============================

-An [AFNetworking](https://github.com/AFNetworking/AFNetworking/) extension to automatically generate HTTP Archive files of all of your network requests!
+An [AFNetworking](https://github.com/AFNetworking/AFNetworking/) extension to automatically generate a HTTP Archive file of all of your network requests!

 ## Overview
 What is HTTPArchiving?
 It's a specification that allows you to store HTTP request/responses as well as meta data, and view that information at a later time to help with debugging.